AllyBarry/wits-naoqi-docker/README.md

 Clone this repository and navigate to the directory.

 ### 2. Download Installation Files
-Obtain these files from the RAIL Lab:
+Obtain these files from the RAIL Lab and place them in the root of the directory:
 - `choregraphe-suite-2.5.10.7-linux64-setup.run`
 - `pynaoqi-python2.7-2.8.6.23-linux64.tar.gz`